SamuelDAlencar/SamuelDAlencar/README.md

  ## [🇺🇸 English]

   Having always had contact with technology since I was a kid, I've created an imense passion for this world, and decided to take it for life!
-Started studying front-end development in 2020, and now focusing on back-end, studying Python, Nest.js and AWS.
+Started studying front-end development in 2020, and now focusing on back-end, studying Python.
 Currently a student at [Trybe](https://www.betrybe.com/) and fullstack developer at [NGO Soluções](https://ngosolucoes.com.br/).

  - Routine based on coding, playing guitar, keyboard, language learning, philosophy, reading and writing 📑
  - Completely in love with birds 🦜💚